Pedroxzz/Pedroxzz/README.md

 ## Hey there ✌🏻

 My names is João Pedro, I'm from Brazil :brazil: .
-I've started my degree in Computer Engineering and I'm a Systems Analyst that has been studying since 2019.
+I've started my degree in Computer Engineering and I'm a Technical Systems Analyst that has been studying since 2019.

 I'm passionate about solving problems and learning.
 Always open to new challenges and changes.